 A main difference between a chi kung healer and a chi kung practitioner is that a chi kung healer uses chi kung healing on another person, whereas a chi kung practitioner practices chi kung himself.

-In Shaolin Wahnam, all chi kung healers practice chi kung.
+In Shaolin Wahnam, all chi kung healers practice chi kung (or kungfu).
 In other words, besides using chi kung for healing, they also practice the art itself.

 People who are not practicing chi kung, like those undergoing acupuncture treatment, can benefit from chi kung healing.
 But people who do not practice chi kung, do not have the benefits of chi kung.
 For example, they are stressful and cannot be focused, are often sick, and they get old before their time.